-We apply the Hough transform to detecting the circular shape of speed signs.
+For circular shapes such as speed signs, we perform the following processing.
 If an edge is a part of a circle, the center of the circle should exist on the line which passes the edge and has the same direction as the gradient of the edge.
 Using this fact, we calculate such a line for each edge and vote the line in the search area.
 If there is a prominent peak in the area, we determine that a circle exists.
-Fig. 7 shows an example of circle detection.
-Fig. 8 shows a detection result of speed sign candidates screened using edge information.
+Fig. 3 shows an example of circle detection.
+Fig. 4 shows a detection result of speed sign candidates screened using shape information.